👋Need more help?

 To enable Waiting Room for an individual meeting:

-NOTE: You can also enable/disable a waiting room for individual meetings when scheduling new or editing existing meetings.
+Note: You can also enable/disable a waiting room for individual meetings when scheduling new or editing existing meetings.

 Note: This option is not as secure as using a Waiting Room, since students can share passwords with the public.
 Use this option only with highly trusted invitees.